 It takes longer to recover from a caesarean birth than it does a vaginal delivery – usually around six weeks in total – so despite having a newborn to look after you do still need to make sure you have plenty of rest, and that you really take care of your post-op body.

-Your midwife should advise you on how to look after your wound.
+Your health visitor should advise you on how to look after your wound.
 You'll usually be advised to:

 Gently clean and dry the wound every day.

 Take painkillers for as long as you need them if you are feeling any discomfort.
 Paracetamol is usually recommended for mild pain, co-codamol for moderate pain, and a combination of co-codamol and ibuprofen for more severe pain.

 Watch out for signs of infection such as extra soreness, redness, or discharge, or if the wound feels hot to the touch.
 Tell your health visitor if you spot these signs, if you feel feverish, or if it looks like the wound is coming apart.

 Non-dissolvable stitches or staples will usually be taken out by your midwife after five to seven days.
 After about six weeks, your scar will be healed and you'll likely be able to resume all regular activity without disturbing it.
 Giving yourself at least six weeks of healing time allows the incision lines to mature so that when strenuous activities are performed, the integrity is not compromised.

 Scar management helps to create the best possible healing of a scar.
 You can start to do scar tissue mobilization around 12 weeks after your c-section or earlier IF you are given the green light by your GP or health visitor.
 This can help to reduce infection and aid in skin and tissue motion.